 Similarly, for a weak del Pezzo surface $\wS$ such that the triplet $(d,\text{Type}, \rho _k(\wS ))$ is one of the list in Table \ref{list(1-2)}, there exists a birational morphism $\tau :\wS \to V$ over $k$ such that $V$ is that as in Table \ref{list(1-2)}.
-Here, in Table \ref{list(1-2)}, $S_{d'}$ means a smooth del Pezzo surface of degree $d'$ with $\rho _k(S_{d'})=1$ and $W_4$ means a weak del Pezzo surface of degree $4$ and $2A_1(1)$-type with $\rho _k(W_4)=2$.
+Here, in Table \ref{list(1-2)}, $S_{d'}$ means a smooth del Pezzo surface of degree $d'$ with $\rho _k(S_{d'})=1$ and $W_4$ means a weak del Pezzo surface of degree $4$ and of $(2A_1)_<$-type with $\rho _k(W_4)=2$.
 Notice that $W_4$ is $k$-minimal by Proposition \ref{minimal}.

-The following example present how to determine the value of $\rho _k(\wS )$ according to types of weak del Pezzo surfaces.
-By the argument in this example or the argument similar, the lists of Table \ref{list(1-1)} and \ref{list(1-2)} are constructed. \begin{eg} Assume that $\rho _k(S)=1$, $d=3$ and $\wS$ is of $4A_1$-type.
-Then we shall show that $\rho _k(\wS )$ is equal to $2$ or $3$ (see also Table \ref{list(1-1)} and \ref{list(1-2)}).
-We will consider whether $S_{\kc}$ admit a singular point of $A_1$-type, which is $k$-rational or not, in what follows.
+The following example presents how to determine the value of $\rho _k(\wS )$ according to types of weak del Pezzo surfaces.
+By the argument in this example or the argument similar, the lists of Tables \ref{list(1-1)} and \ref{list(1-2)} are constructed. \begin{eg} Assume that $\rho _k(S)=1$, $d=3$ and $\wS$ is of $4A_1$-type.
+Then we shall show that $\rho _k(\wS )$ is equal to $2$ or $3$ (see also Tables \ref{list(1-1)} and \ref{list(1-2)}).
+We will consider whether $S_{\kc}$ admits a singular point of type $A_1$, which is $k$-rational or not, in what follows.